-The City of Moore strives to implement its 5-year Consolidated Plan priorities and objectives, which was developed through input from agencies, the public, and focused on programs that can be recommended to meet underserved needs.
+The City of Moore strives to implement its 5-year Consolidated Plan priorities and objectives, which was developed through input from agencies, the public, and focused on programs that meet underserved needs.
 During the funding year, the City continued its strategy of investing the majority of CDBG funds on a citywide basis to activities that demonstrate significant leveraging of limited CDBG resources while benefiting low to moderate-income persons both directly and through community growth.